NFL on American television: Broadcast delimiters

-At the start of the game, a teaser animation is displayed on all broadcasts.
-"Name of broadcaster welcomes you to the following presentation of the National Football League" (or similar phrasing) is announced, while at the end of the game, the message is "Name of broadcaster thanks you for watching this presentation of the National Football League" (or similar phrasing).
+Since 1998, at the start of the game, a teaser animation is displayed on all broadcasts. "[Name of broadcaster] welcomes you to the following presentation of the National Football League" (or similar phrasing) is announced.
+At the same time, at the end of the game, the message is "[Name of broadcaster] thanks you for watching this presentation of the National Football League" (or similar phrasing).
 This announcement is designed to separate game coverage from news, sports analysis, or entertainment programming not under the NFL contract and ownership.

-Since 1998, the NFL has owned the rights to game broadcasts once they air—a copyright disclaimer airs either before the start of the second half or after the first commercial break of the second half, depending on the broadcaster ("This broadcast is copyrighted by NFL Productions for the private use of our audience.
+Since that same year, the NFL has owned the rights to game broadcasts once they air—a copyright disclaimer airs either before the start of the second half or after the first commercial break of the second half, depending on the broadcaster ("This broadcast is copyrighted by NFL Productions for the private use of our audience.
 Any other use of this broadcast, or any pictures, descriptions or accounts of the game without the consent of NFL Productions is prohibited.", or similar phrasing).
 The phrasing of this disclaimer has gone through several revisions, the latest iteration first being used for the 2019 season.
 Notably, the disclaimer now refers to the broadcast, not telecast, and assigns copyright to NFL Productions, as opposed to the NFL.
-As wholly owned by the league, NFL Network has the exclusive rights to re-air games and a select few are chosen each week.
+As wholly owned by the league, NFL Network has the exclusive rights to re-air games, and a select few are chosen each week.